lmflow.utils.data_utils#

 Returns:

-Decoded answer (such as A, B, C, D, E for mutiple-choice QA).
+Decoded answer (such as A, B, C, D, E for multiple-choice QA).

 lmflow.utils.data_utils.process_image_flag(text, image_flag='<ImageHere>')[source]#